Private Equity Funds for the Masses

 In exchange for locking up your money for seven to 10 years, traditional private equity funds expect to offer a higher rate of return than the listed stock market (this extra return is called a liquidity premium), with a relatively low correlation (as the private and concentrated nature of the investments prevent them from moving closely with the listed markets).
 Private equity funds largely have met their goal: Cambridge Associates U.S. Private Equity Index, for example, returned twice as much as the S&P 500 between April 1997 and September 2012 (13.6% net of fees versus 6.1%, respectively), with only a 0.78 correlation (using quarterly returns).

-Nadia Papagiannis does not own shares in any of the securities mentioned above.
+Nadia Papagiannis does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.